rongstat/meta-visualization/README.md

 # Get Started

-To apply our method to an example dataset, follow the three step below.
+To apply our method to an example dataset, follow the three steps below.

 1. Download the dataset `AllBooks_baseline_DTM_Labelled.csv` from the directory `Data`.
 2. Run the R script `main_function.R`.